Camping in Canada | Packing List and Travel Tips

 Our top 3 campsites in the province are:

-Garibaldi Lake: There are 50 walk-in sites available here on the edge of one of the most beautiful glacial-fed lakes we’ve seen in Canada:
+Garibaldi Lake: There are 50 walk-in sites available here on the edge of one of the most beautiful glacial-fed lakes we’ve seen in Canada.
+This campsite is not located in the Canadian Rockies!
+Garibaldi Lake is a 1-hour drive north from Vancouver.

-Berg Lake: There are four separate campgrounds available along the Berg Lake Trail.
-We recommend staying at the Kinney Lake campground for two nights and then hiking up to Berg Lake as a day trip in between from there:
+Berg Lake: There are 7 different campsites available along the Berg Lake Trail in Mount Robson Provincial Park (Canadian Rockies).
+We recommend staying at the Kinney Lake campground for two nights and then hiking up to Berg Lake as a day trip in between from there.
+Learn more about the Berg Lake Trail and the campsites here!

 Joffre Lakes: There are few places in the world where you can camp directly under a glacier.
 This unique campground has become very popular for a weekend trip from Vancouver, so book early!